sukalpomitra/osma/README.md

 Much of the emerging standards Osma and Aries Framework implement are born out of the [Aries](https://github.com/hyperledger/aries-rfcs) community.

-### Indy

-Much of the emerging standards Osma and AgentFramework implement are born out of the [Indy-Agent]() community.

 ## Getting started
 1. Clone it locally,
 2. Run `git lfs pull` in order to pull the dependent native libraries with LFS.
 If you do not have this installed please refer to [here](docs/development.md)